 When adding a new page to your website, you can set the Page Address on the Edit Page screen which displays during the page setup.

 By default, it will take on the Page Title you have set as the Page Address but you can change this to anything you wish, as long as it meets our requirements.
 The Page Address can contain letters, numbers, hyphens, underscores, forward slashes, and dots.
 It can not contain spaces, symbols, or accented characters.

 You can also alter the Page Address for any existing pages you have.
 From the Content screen, if you click the Page Settings icon for any page, you can view/amend the current Page Address.
 Please be aware when you choose a new Page Address, for SEO purposes, it effectively means that you are creating a new page.
 This new page will not have any of the SEO rankings that your previous page did and will not be bookmarked by your regular visitors.
+To protect your traffic and SEO of your existing page before updating your Page Address, you should use a Custom Redirect.
 Please keep this in mind when making any changes to existing pages.

 Page addresses have been proven to affect your search engine ranking so if you’re looking to improve the ranking of your page, optimising your URL can be an important step for your SEO.
 When choosing a new Page Address, there are a few key points to bear in mind that can potentially improve your ranking:

 Ideally, your Page Address should be as short as possible, using hyphens to separate words, and only focus on the key subject of your page.
 Let’s take this URL for example, assuming that this is the main page that focuses on booking an interior design consultation on a website:

 This Page Address is far longer than it needs to be, and a lot of the context here doesn’t help to explain what the key subject of the page is about.